Page loading ... Please wait.

 Printer Friendly Page

-When I was deciding which cupcake recipes to have on the site, Coconut Cupcakes was at the top of my list.
-I love both the look and flavor of these little buttery cakes topped with tangy cream cheese frosting and flakes of sweetened coconut.
-It is easy to see how they got their other name, Snowball Cupcakes.
+When I was deciding which cupcake recipes to have on the site, Coconut Cupcakes (also known as Snowball Cupcakes) were at the top of my list.
+I love both the look and flavor of these little buttery cakes covered with a tangy cream cheese frosting and flakes of coconut.
+For Spring, I often like to dress them up to look like little Easter baskets, complete with colorful handles, and candy Easter eggs.

-White Cupcakes: Preheat oven to 350 degrees F (177 degrees C) and lightly butter or line 12 muffin cups with paper liners.
+Coconut Cupcakes: Preheat oven to 350 degrees F (180 degrees C) and lightly butter or line 12 muffin cups with paper liners.

-In a mixing bowl sift or whisk together the flour, baking powder, and salt.
-Set aside.
+In a bowl sift or whisk together the flour, baking powder, salt, and lemon zest (if using).

-Evenly fill the 12 muffin cups with the batter and bake for about 18-20 minutes or until nicely browned and a toothpick inserted into a cupcake comes out clean.
+Evenly fill the 12 muffin cups with the batter and bake for about 18 - 20 minutes or until a toothpick inserted into a cupcake just comes out clean.
+(Do not over bake or the cupcakes will be dry.)
 Remove from oven and place on a wire rack to cool completely.
-With a knife or offset spatula, spread frosting on each cupcake.
-If you want to pipe the frosting, I like to use a large Wilton 1M (open or closed) star decorating tip.
-Garnish with coconut.
+With a knife or spatula, spread frosting on each cupcake.
+Garnish with coconut (sweetened or unsweetened, shredded or flaked).
 These cupcakes are best the day they are made but they can be stored in the refrigerator for a few days.
 Bring to room temperature before serving.

-Cream Cheese Frosting: In an electric mixer, or with a hand mixer, cream the butter until smooth and well blended.
+Cream Cheese Frosting: In an electric mixer, or with a hand mixer, beat the butter until smooth.
+Add the cream cheese and beat until smooth and well blended.
 Beat in the vanilla extract.
 With the mixer on low speed, gradually beat in the sugar.
-Scrape down the sides of the bowl.
-Add the cream cheese and beat on high speed until frosting is light and fluffy (about 3-5 minutes).
+Scrape down the sides of the bowl as needed.
+Beat on high speed until frosting is light and fluffy and of spreading consistency (about 3 minutes).
+Add a little milk or cream if frosting is too thick.

 Makes 12 cupcakes